rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 This timing is dependent on the urgency of the version upgrade as determined during step two after throughly evaluating the changes in the new version.

-- Depends heavily on the type of thing being updated
+This step depends heavily on the type of thing being upgraded.
+Critical interdependencies must be tracked and accounted for.
-- Immediately or quarterly?

 ----
 ## Terms